mypdns/matrix/README.md

 This allow us to use only two types of record sheets `wildcard.list` and `domain.list`, this is also the explanation for why you haven't seen a hosts file within our source list.
-So to use hour records with a non [RPZ][RPZ] reconizing system such as Pi- hole and `/etc/hosts` or for spydoze `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.
+So to use hour records with a non [RPZ][RPZ] recognizing system such as Pi-hole and `/etc/hosts` or for Windose `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.

-Alternatively you can use our automatically combined weekly updated [hosts-list][hosts-list]

 ## Whitelist